MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 4. Then click **Submit**

-5. On the following page, drag your CSV file (created earlier) from Windows Explorer onto the web page where you can add the attacment.
+5. On the following page, drag your CSV file (created earlier) from Windows Explorer onto the web page where you can add the attachment.

     ![Attach CSV](images/AttachCSV.png)